wangz10/ModelGenerator/README.md

 To read about how AIDO.ModelGenerator facilitates the development of an AI-driven Digital Organism, see [AIDO](https://github.com/genbio-ai/AIDO).

-For more information on how ModelGenerator facilitates the development of an AI-driven Digital Organism, see [AIDO](https://github.com/genbio-ai/AIDO).

 ## Who uses ModelGenerator?

 ### 🧬 Biologists